FriendsOfEpub/blitz-tasks/recipes/epubtype2aria.md

 [Epub Type To ARIA Role Authoring Guide](https://idpf.github.io/epub-guides/epub-aria-authoring/#sec-mappings) will be our reference document for mapping.

-## Remove Existing Faulty Roles
+## Remove Faulty Roles

 Let’s imagine you just ran EPUBCheck and got an awful lot of issues related to ARIA Roles.
 Indeed, ARIA roles are more restricted in where they can be used than EPUB’s structural semantics, and maybe a bunch of your files are using some ARIA roles on elements that are actually not allowed.

 We will use the `sanitize` script in our config file to handle that.
 All examples are inspired by issues that were recorded in EPUBCheck’s issue tracker.

-Let’s start by creating an `epubtype2aria.json` config file.
+Let’s start by creating an `epub2aria.json` config file.
 We will first define a meaningful scope and version, and initialize `sanitize`.

 ```
 {
-  "scope": "epubtype2aria",
+  "scope": "epub2aria",
   "version": "1.0.0",
   "sanitize": []
 }